Company formation in Poland

 - Registration address

-- Distribution of functions in the Board (appointment of the Chairman and Members of the Board – who and what functions will be performed in the new Company)
+- Distribution of functions in the Board appointment of the Chairman and Members of the Board who and what functions will be performed in the new Company

 The main stages of company registration in Poland

-Step 1.
 Document processing.

-Step 2.
 Registration in the National Judicial Registry.

-Stage 3.
 Publication in the «Legal and Economic Bulletin».

-Step 4.
 Registration with the Social Insurance Office and the Tax Office.

-After registration, you will receive the following documents:
+As the result of the registration, you will receive the following documents:

 - Extract from the judicial register